 As one example, the Community constructed a corporate office building on reservation that was sited on land originally included in the Master Lease pending review at BIA, discussed above.
 Due to the significant delays being experienced at BIA regarding approval of that Master Lease, the Community restructured the scope of the Master Lease to exclude the parcel on which the commercial office space is located in the interest of expediting the Community's ability to lease out that office space separate from the Master Lease.
 Subsequently, BIA took the position that the commercial space within that building was subject to a variety of BIA lease approval requirements including mortgage related requirements.
-The Community views the BIA's perceived responsibility to review and approve commercial leases of space within existing buildings to be an anachronistic throw-back to the days of the
+The Community views the BIA's perceived responsibility to review and approve commercial leases of space within existing buildings to be an anachronistic throw-back to the days of the Indian agent.

-Indian agent.

 The Community, like many Indian tribes across the country, no longer needs the safety net of having the BIA review and approve commercial leases and ground leases of Community lands-including leases of individual office suites.
-The Community has employed or engaged highly trained professionals to represent its interests in development deals and has successfully negotiated a wide range of commercial transactions without the need for Federal bureaucrats to look over the Community's shoulder and micromanage individual office suite leases.
+The Community has employed or engaged highly trained professionals to represent its interests in development deals and has successfully negotiated a wide range of community's shoulder and micromanage individual office suite leases.
 These BIA regulations serve as a significant impediment to the successful negotiation and execution of commercial leases in today's business climate.
 In an era where Indian tribes are directly competing with non-Indian (off-reservation) businesses and developments for commercial tenants and developments, these regulations and the regulatory burdens imposed by the BIA place Indian tribes at a serious disadvantage with non-Indian competitors.
-We do not understand the BIA's rationale for requiring an EIS for our Master Lease and its overly bureaucratic approach to the Community's efforts to lease office space within an existing office building.
-With respect to the office building discussed above, the Community has been forced to find Community entities to begin to fill the office space, and its efforts to find third-party tenants has been delayed and hindered
+We do not understand the BIA's rationale for requiring an EIS for sto lease office space within an existing office building.
+With respect to the office building discussed above, the Community has been forced to find Community entities to begin to fill the office space, and its efforts to find third-party tenants has been delayed and hindered.

 The ironic thing about BIA's current posture is that in the past they have allowed lease terms that were unfavorable to the Community, particularly in the Community's industrial parks where the BIA allowed long term leases (60+ years) with poor economic terms, and with industrial tenants who are engaged in noxious activities, including bio-hazard wastes, solvent recycling, munitions testing, which have caused significant environmental harm to the Community.
 It seems untenable to us that now, when a large portion of a commercial office building space remains empty, the BIA would start to raise a variety of unrelated lease requirements that hinder our ability to lease out the space.
+Proposed Solution: With regard to the BIA delays on lease reviews, the solution